Academic-Internet-Identity/AII/README.md

   dfx deploy
   ```

-- When the process ask you for a number for a Nat, you must type **10_000_000**, this is for a first buket canister
+- When the process asks you to enter a number for a Nat, type **10_000_000**.
+This is for the first bucket canister

 - For local deployment, check and adapt the providers in App.jsx and the agent in UploadFile.jsx